microsoft/IgniteTheTour/MIG - Migrating Applications to the Cloud/MIG20/README.md

 # Moving Your On-Premises Data Servers To Azure

+> **IMPORTANT NOTE** This repository is obsolete and shouldn't be used anymore.
+Please more to the [new and improved session](https://github.com/microsoft/ignite-learning-paths-training-mod/tree/master/mod20) for deployment and demos :)

 Don't run your own datacenter - let Microsoft do it for you!
 Learn everything you need to know to get those SQL Server and MongoDB databases off-premises!

 This README gives a guide to setting up and running all the demos contained with the _Moving Your On-Premises Data Servers To Azure_ presentation.